Tight Lower Bounds and Improved Convergence in Performative Prediction: Improved Rates and Optimality of Analysis

 By the Schauder fixed-point theorem, a stable classifier \(f_{\theta_{\text{PS}}}\) exists, and if \(\frac{\sqrt{\epsilon} M}{\gamma} < 1\), RRM converges to a unique stable point \(f_{\theta_{\text{PS}}}\) at a linear rate:

 \end{theorem}

 This shows that RRM achieves linear convergence to a stable classifier, provided that \( \frac{\sqrt{\epsilon} M}{\gamma} < 1 \), ensuring that the mapping is contractive and guarantees convergence.
-The proof of this theorem is provided in Appendix ~\ref{app:proof_mofakhami_refined}.

 This result improves upon \cite{pmlr-v206-mofakhami23a} by eliminating the constant \( C \) from the rate, as defined in Assumption~\ref{assumption:bounded-norm-ratio}.
-Additionally, this approach can achieve improved rates of convergence, as discussed in Theorem~\ref{theo:RIR_sensitivity}, where we show how relaxing this assumption along with the new definition of $\epsilon$-sensitivity leads to faster convergence.
+Additionally, this approach can achieve improved rates of convergence, as discussed in Theorem~\ref{theo:RIR_sensitivity}, where we show how the new definition of $\epsilon$-sensitivity leads to faster convergence.

 Despite these improvements, the following theorem establishes for the first time a lower bound under the given assumptions, indicating that the convergence rate cannot be further improved without additional conditions: